OpenCon-Cascadia/OCCascadia.github.io/_speakers/david.md

 type: panel
 ---

-David is a Scientific Programming and Communications Fellow at the Cancer Early Detection Advanced Research (CEDAR) center at Oregon Health & Science University, where he is developing a core infrastructure for writing support at CEDAR.
+Dr. David Edwards is a Scientific Programming and Communications Fellow at the Cancer Early Detection Advanced Research (CEDAR) center at
+Oregon Health & Science University, where he is developing a core infrastructure for writing support at CEDAR.
 Along with assisting
 CEDAR with scientific communication and writing education, he started the “Share Our Science” initiative to maximize knowledge-sharing from CEDAR’s research projects.
 This initiative is a collaborative institutional commitment to open science, and focuses on identifying